So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 What I like about T.O. going to the Cowboys is he's in the Eagles division.

-But the the you've got to imagine, you know, the Eagles clubhouse rallied to T.O.
-Because when it when you boil it down, these guys all want more money.
+But you've got to imagine, you know, the Eagles Clubhouse rallied to T.O. because when you boil it down, these guys all want more money.

-He's gonna get more money his first year with uh with Dallas than he would have gotten had he stayed with Philadelphia.
+He's going to get more money his first year with Dallas than he would have gotten had he stayed with Philadelphia.

 He improved his financial situation.

-If you're Terrell Owens, you gotta be thinking everything I did paid off.
+If you're Terrell Owens, you got to be thinking, everything I did paid off.

 Everything I did worked out.